sunfishcode/basic-text/docs/nfc.md

     - https://lists.w3.org/Archives/Public/public-i18n-core/2009JanMar/0216.html
     - https://www.w3.org/wiki/I18N/CanonicalNormalizationIssues#Problems_with_canonical_singletons

+At one point, the Unicode committee even
+[considered defining "variant normal forms"] which would be identical to NFC and NFD except for excluding these CJK Compatibility Ideographs, however did not end up pursuing the idea.

+[considered defining "variant normal forms"]: https://www.unicode.org/review/pr-7b.html

 [As of Unicode 6.3], all 1002 of these codepoints have standardized variations which allow them to be normalized into a form which records the codepoint they were normalized from.
 We use a [modified version] of the NFC algorithm